 Clinical research training in Maestro Care is available for all employees new to clinical research at Duke.
 The New to Duke: DOCR MC Clinical Research 100 course is required to receive clinical research access in Maestro Care.
 Employees can register for an available offering of this instructor-led class in the Duke LMS.
 Search for "DOCR MC" to view all available clinical research Maestro Care offerings.

 Some employees only need to view the information in Maestro Care.
 For example, university employees may need to get access to work with DEDUCE.
-In this case, the employee can complete the MC Clinical Research - View Only online training and then submit a Service Now ticket to request access.
+In this case, the employee can complete the MC Clinical Research - View Only online training.
+Regardless of level of access required, the employee's manager or Research Practice Manager can submit a Service Now ticket to request access.

 Maestro Care Access Requests via Support@Duke